The Shocking Truth About Passive Income No One Tells You

 Leading Global Platforms

-PeerBerry: A major Baltic platform renowned for its conservative approach, high transparency, and strong track record.
-It is known for its reliable buyback guarantees from high-quality originators and consistent returns of 10-12%.
+• PeerBerry: Renowned for its conservative approach, high transparency, and strong track record.
+Consistent returns of 10-12%.

-Bondora Go & Grow: The ultimate “set-and-forget” model.
-You deposit money, and it’s automatically allocated across a diversified portfolio of consumer loans.
-It offers a fixed return (currently 6.75%) and instant liquidity—you can withdraw your money anytime.
-Ideal for beginners seeking simplicity.
+• Bondora Go & Grow: The ultimate "set-and-forget" model.
+Offers a fixed return (currently 6.75%) and instant liquidity.

 Top Platforms in Europe and Latin America

-Afluenta (Latin America): A pioneer in the region, operating in multiple countries like Argentina, Mexico, and Peru, offering both personal and business loans.
+• Afluenta (Latin America): Operates in multiple countries like Argentina, Mexico, and Peru.

 Regulation: The Guardian of Your Investment